 - Robert E. Bush Naval Hospital – Twentynine Palms, CA

 - Saint Anne’s Hospital – Fall River, MA

 - Sutter Lakeside Hospital – Lakeport, CA

-The NTC model increases the competence and confidence of local clinicians so that they are well-equipped to provide the quality of care that sexual assault patients in their communities deserve.
+The NTC model increased the competence and confidence of local clinicians so that they were well-equipped to provide the quality of care that sexual assault patients in their communities deserve.
 There was extremely high acceptance of TeleSANE services by patients, and NTC TeleSANEs helped support the care of close to 300 patients and their clinicians during the pilot project.

 Project evaluation information can be found here:

 Clinicians have repeatedly expressed appreciation for the teleSANE experience, describing an honest, professional relationship that puts them at ease and brings calm to an anxious situation.

 “I am not feeling anxious anymore, tell other nurses that you never need to feel afraid again of taking care of these patients.
 The support from the teleSANEs is everything they have promised.”